-Number one on this list of road trip essentials for kids has to be snacks.
+Number one on this list of road trip essentials for toddlers and kids has to be snacks.
 There’s nothing that will ruin a road trip for us faster than having hangry, grumpy kids.
 We like to have mostly healthy foods they already love.
 We find we all feel better and act better when we’re not just eating tons of junk.
 But of course we always have some fun snacks that we wouldn’t have regularly at home, too!

 Here’s a list of some of our favorite healthy road trip snacks for kids.
 We also like keeping fresh foods handy in a soft-sided cooler.
 This one keeps things cold for forever and is great to add to your road trip must haves.

 Books: Kids Kindles + A Few Physical Books

 I try not to overpack entertainment because I find that my kids tend to actually use the items less when there are too m ≤e category: BOOKS.

 My older 3 kiddos (currently ages 11, 9, 7) love their Kids Kindles, which makes it easy to take lots of books without packing tons of stuff.
 They also allow us to download more along the way if needed.
 They tend to be best for kids who enjoy chapter books, but aren’t great for picture book readers.
 (More about the Kids Kindles for travel in this post.)
 Here’s a list of a few diverse novels for road trips that we love.
 And here are some kids books about the world that would be great for a road trip.

 Here are some tips that have helped us raise kids who love reading to prepare for this must have on our family road trip packing list.